whizbuzzer/whizbuzzer/README.md

-- 👋 Hi, I’m Aniket N Prabhu aka @whizbuzzer
+- 👋 Hello there, I am Aniket N Prabhu aka @whizbuzzer
 - 👀 I’m interested in Robotics, Control systems design, Reinforcement Learning, DNNs, Machine Learning and Computer Vision
-- 🌱 I’m currently learning Robotics and Autonomous Systems design and modelling at Arizona State University, Tempe
+- 🌱 I have graduated with an M.S.
+Robotics and Autonomous Systems degree from Arizona State University, Tempe
 - 💞️ I’m looking to collaborate on C++/Python/ROS/MATLAB/Simulink
 - 📫 You can reach me at RoboAniket@gmail.com